TRUST ADMINISTRATION ATTORNEY IN ORANGE COUNTY

 - Review of all federal and estate tax returns

-We will work with your successor to complete the process as quickly as possible, while minimizing family disharmony.
+We will work with your successor to complete the process as quickly as possible while minimizing family disharmony.

 Where are you in the administration process?

 Have you just received notice of the death of the settlor/trustor?
 If so, don’t feel pressured.
 There is an expected time frame for getting the death certificate, etc., but our recommendation is to have legal counsel straight away.
-Here are just a partial checklist to consider to execute a trust:
+Here is just a partial checklist to consider to execute a trust: